nahuel-ianni/tile-map-editor/README.md

 ## Screenshots
-You can check examples of the application on the [img folder](./img/).
+You can check examples of the application on the [imgages folder](./img/).

 ![Home](./img/home.jpg "Home screen")